icopy-site/awesome/docs/awesome/awesome-swift.md

 * [AutoMockable](https://github.com/vincent-pradeilles/AutoMocker) - A framework that leverages the type system to let you easily create mocked instances of your data types.
 * [Cuckoo](https://github.com/Brightify/Cuckoo) - First boilerplate-free mocking framework.
 * [Mocker](https://github.com/WeTransfer/Mocker) - Mock Alamofire and URLSession requests without touching your code implementation
+* [Mockingbird](https://github.com/Farfetch/mockingbird) - Simplify software testing, by easily mocking any system using HTTP/HTTPS, allowing a team to test and develop against a service that is not complete, unstable or just to reproduce planned cases.
 * [Mockingjay](https://github.com/kylef/Mockingjay) - An elegant library for stubbing HTTP requests with ease.
 * [Mockit](https://github.com/sabirvirtuoso/Mockit) - A simple mocking framework, inspired by the famous Mockito for Java.
 * [MockSwift](https://github.com/leoture/MockSwift) - Mock Framework that uses the power of property wrappers.